madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 * [:home](https://snapcraft.io/docs/home-interface) *core* snap interface gives the application access to non-hidden files in real `$HOME` directory.
 This is off, unless a [classic](https://snapcraft.io/docs/snap-confinement) snap, or an [approved](https://snapcraft.io/docs/permission-requests) snap.
 That means there is no way to know, until you install the snap, which may be too late, due to [hooks](https://snapcraft.io/docs/supported-snap-hooks).
 * [:personal-files](https://snapcraft.io/docs/personal-files-interface) allows access to hidden $HOME folders and files.
 * [:network](https://snapcraft.io/docs/network-interface) gives access to network (which is not good when combined with `:home`, as it is the case for `gimp` above).
 It can be removed using `sudo snap disconnect gimp:network :network` and it can be added back using `sudo snap connect gimp:network :network`.
 These changes are preserved by `snap refresh`.
+Connecting or disconnect of an interface may cause snap to execute code (via interface hooks).
 * [content](https://snapcraft.io/docs/content-interface) allows snaps of same publisher to share data with each-other.
-* [:browser-support] allows access to system via modern browser APIs.
+* [:browser-support](https://snapcraft.io/docs/browser-support-interface) access to local system via modern browser APIs.
-* [:password-manager-service] access to system password services.
+* [:password-manager-service](https://snapcraft.io/docs/password-manager-service-interface) access to system password services.
+* [:x11](https://snapcraft.io/docs/x11-interface) monitor mouse/keyboard input and graphics output of other apps, a feature shared by all x11 applications.

 While `snap info --verbose gimp` works without having to install a snap, the `snap connections gimp` works only after a snap is installed.
 To view connections without having to install try: